Clinical trials are the vital research link between scientific laboratory discoveries and the availability of new treatments for cancer patients.

 The benefits of being in a clinical trial are the same for people whether they are in a control group, which receives the best standard treatment, or in the experimental group, which receives the new treatment being tested.

-Clinical trials have been enormously successful for children.
-Over 80% of children with cancer are enrolled in clinical trials, compared with less than 15% 20 years ago.
-As enrolment in clinical trials has improved, the overall survival rate for children with cancer has increased from less than 15% to over 80% and is still climbing.
+Clinical trials have been extremely successful for children in Western Australia.
+Over 70% of children with cancer are enrolled in clinical trials compared with less than 15% twenty years ago.
+AS enrollment in trials has increased, the overall survival rate for children with cancer has also increased significantly.

 It normally takes several years before the results of a trial are known.